PhDs and postgraduate research

 We’re accepting applications for a general call as well as applications aligned with specific projects for PhD programmes (+3) or Master’s and PhD programmes (1+3) at these three institutions.

-The studentships are available to UK students only and cover tuition fees and an annual maintenance grant of £14,777 (2018/19 rate).
+The studentships cover University of Portsmouth tuition fees and an annual maintenance grant of £15,285 (2020/21 rate).

 How to apply

-Alternatively, if you’ve got your own research idea, you’re also welcome to submit your own research project proposal.
+Alternatively, if you’ve got your own research idea, including ideas developed with prospective supervisors, you’re also welcome to submit your own research project proposal.
 Please check the areas of expertise listed in the 'Open Call' section below and then contact the relevant departmental lead to discuss your idea further.

 Explore the PhD projects